GrenderG/grenderg.github.io/_posts/2015-05-16-snippet_2_is_service_running.md

 title: "Snippet #2.
 Know if a service is running"
 date: 2015-05-16 17:31:00
 description: Simple way to know if a service is running in Android.
-categories:
+categories: [programming, snippets]
-  - android
-  - service
-  - snippet
-permalink: "is-service-running"
+permalink: "blog/is-service-running"
 published: true
 ---